Vadeen/vadeen_osm/README.md

 Currently support xml and o5m.

 ## Goal
-There is many [`great tools`] that works with Open Street Map files, for example [`mkgmap`] which can convert OSM maps to a format compatible with GPS devices.
+There are many [`great tools`] that works with Open Street Map files, for example [`mkgmap`] which can convert OSM maps to a format compatible with GPS devices.

 This project aims to be an easy to use library to compose OSM maps from other map sources.
 For example in Sweden the [`Lantmäteriet`] (The Swedish National Land Survey) provides high quality Creative Common licensed [`map data for free`].

 The main goal of this project is not to manage OSM data, but rather give 3rd party maps access to the OSM ecosystem.
-The project aims to be fully compliant with OSM however, so managing plain OSM maps should be possible.
+The project aims to be fully compliant with OSM, so managing plain OSM maps should be possible.

 ## Examples
 To run the examples in the `examples/` folder run `cargo build --examples` and look in the